ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+the DOM is a structured representation (document object) of html within the browser
 <!-- your answer ends here -->
 ## Question 6

 Please give two examples of things that are commonly confused for the DOM.

 <!-- your answer starts here -->
+1. that it is a copy of html
+2. that the view source within the browser is the DOM
 <!-- your answer ends here -->

 ## Question 7